Aequivinius/covid/readme.md

-# OGER / BioBERT / PubAnnotation
+# OGER / BB / PA

 All the outputs of this pipeline will finally be linked [here](https://pub.cl.uzh.ch/projects/COVID19/).
-This documentation only provides a superficial view on how the different scripts are called and how they depend on each other, for more precise instructions see `run_all.sh`.
+This documentation only provides a superficial view on how the different scripts are called and how they depend on each other, for more precise instructions see `run.sh`.

 ### 1.1 General Pipeline